College of Engineering Career Fairs

 What should I say to the employer?

 - Ask for the employer’s contact info in order to follow up with the employer.
-They can’t provide their email?
-Get their full name and connect on LinkedIn so you can follow up with them.
+If they can’t provide their email, write down their full name and connect on LinkedIn so you can follow up with them.

 How should I present myself?